a-soltysik/ElasticCollision/README.md

 # ElasticCollision
-An implementation of elastic collisions in java
+An implementation of elastic collisions in java.
+Click on panel to add new balls.